 The Asian Journal of Ophthalmology is published four issues per year (quarterly) electronically.
 Each issues will consist of approximately 48 pages.
 A selection of the best papers is published in print twice a year and distributed free of charge at congresses through Kugler Publications or partners.

-The Asian Journal of Ophthalmology provides immediate open access to its content after (free) registration, on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+The Asian Journal of Ophthalmology provides immediate open access to its content, on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 There are no fees required to publish in the journal.